-The Airport taxi service is provided by the government-run Dubai Transport airport taxi service, where each cab is meter-run.
-Airport taxis are meter cabs with a pick-up charge of Dhs.
+Dubai Airport taxi services provided by a government Dubai Taxi service, each Taxi of this service is a meter run.
+Airport taxis are meter taxis with a pick-up charge of Dhs.
 20 (US$ 5.50) and the final fare will be calculated according to the recorded distance travelled.

 To pre-book your taxi transfer with instant confirmation please click here